 As mentioned above, linewidth values are very different.
 Multimode LDs exhibit a lot of excess noise associated with mode hops.
 Noise in different modes can be strongly anti-correlated, so that the intensity noise in single modes can be much stronger than the noise of the combined power.
 This has the important consequence that the intensity noise can be increased when the beam e.g. of a diode bar is truncated at an aperture or spectrally filtered.

-The diode driver can also contribute a lot to the laser noise, because even very fast current fluctuations can be transformed into intensity and phase fluctuations of the generated light.
+The laser diode driver can also contribute a lot to the laser noise because even very fast current fluctuations can be transformed into intensity and phase fluctuations of the generated light.

 When operated under proper conditions, diode lasers can be very reliable during lifetimes of tens of thousands of hours.
 However, much shorter lifetimes can result from a number of factors, such as operation at too high temperatures (e.g. caused by insufficient cooling) and current or voltage spikes, e.g. from electrostatic discharge or ill-designed laser drivers.

-There are different failure modes, including catastrophic optical damage (COD) (with complete device destruction within milliseconds or less) and steady degradation.
+There are different failure modes, including catastrophic optical damage (COD) (with complete device destruction within milliseconds or less) and steady degradation due to effects like oxidation of the output facet, growth of dislocations in the semiconductor structure, diffusion of metal from electrodes and degradation of heat sinks.
 Apart from the operation conditions, various design factors strongly influence the lifetime.
 For example, designs with aluminum-free active regions have been found to have superior reliability and lifetimes, and certain coatings (or just additional semiconductor layers) on optical surface can also be very helpful.
 The details of some advanced diode designs have not been disclosed by manufacturers in order to maintain a competitive advantage.

 In order to improve device lifetimes, LDs are often operated at reduced current levels (and thus output powers).
 Moderate power reductions can at the same time increase the wall-plug efficiency due to the lower junction voltage, whereas stronger reductions reduce the efficiency.